What All Nurses Need to Know About Pregnant and Postpartum Patients

 ENDOMETRITIS

-Endometritis is an infection of the uterus characterized by postpartum fever, midline lower abdominal pain, and uterine tenderness.
-Purulent lochia, chills, headache, malaise, and/or anorexia may also be present (Chen, 2022).
+Endometritis is an infection of the decidua (pregnancy endometrium) characterized by postpartum fever (and resulting tachycardia), midline lower abdominal pain, and uterine tenderness.
+Malodorous purulent lochia, chills, headache, malaise, and/or anorexia may also be present (Chen, 2025).

 Endometritis is usually treated with broad-spectrum intravenous antibiotics and rest.
 Blood cultures to identify the causative organism of endometritis are performed if the patient does not respond to empiric therapy.
 White blood cell (WBC) counts are monitored.
 However, it is important to remember that the white blood cell count is normally elevated after delivery for a short period; continued monitoring of the WBC count is required in identifying endometritis and is likely to show a left shift and increasing number of neutrophils.

-Commonly affected wound sites during the postpartum period include the perineum due to lacerations and episiotomies, and C-section incisions.
+Commonly affected surgical sites during the postpartum period include the perineum, due to lacerations and episiotomies, and C-section incisions.
 As with all infections, every patient is at risk.

 Patients are taught proper handwashing and encouraged to maintain adequate fluid intake and increased protein intake to assist in wound healing.
-Wound infections can be intensely painful, especially in the perineum.
+Surgical site infections can be intensely painful, especially in the perineum.
 Therefore, the nurse assists these patients in managing pain through the use of analgesics and positioning.

 URINARY TRACT INFECTIONS (UTIs)

 The risk of developing a UTI is high during the postpartum period.
 A woman’s urethra and bladder are often traumatized during labor and birth due to intermittent or continuous catheterizations and the pressure of the infant as it passes through the birth canal.
 Additionally, the bladder and urethra lose tone after delivery, making the retention of urine and urinary stasis common.
-Women may also develop a UTI due to epidural anesthesia or vaginal procedures (Berens, 2022a).
+Women may also develop urinary retention and subsequent UTI due to epidural anesthesia or vaginal procedures (Berens, 2025).

 Patients with urinary tract infections often complain of frequent, urgent, and/or painful urination with suprapubic pain.
 A low-grade fever and hematuria may also be present.
 Urinary tract infections are treated with antibiotics, and it is important that these patients drink adequate fluids to flush bacteria out of the system.